 Daniel Lubetzky (born 1968) is a Mexican-American billionaire businessman, author, philanthropist, and executive chairman and founder of snack company Kind LLC.

-In 2019, he was appointed to the Anti-Defamation League’s Inaugural Board of Directors.
+He joined the Anti-Defamation League’s Inaugural Board of Directors in 2019.

 Photo credit: Jacqueline Zaccor / Wikipedia